Benefits of group insurance plans

 On Death of the Employee – Payable to the nominee or legal heir, even if the employee had not completed 5 years of service.

-On Permanent Disablement due to Accident or Illness – Payable without the 5-year service condition.
+On Disablement due to Accident or Disease – Payable without the 5-year service condition.

 -